ramontayag/chosen_template/README.md

 - `previewed_templates` returns templates that were ever previewed
 - `by_template_published_at` returns templates ordered by the date they were published, from most newest to oldest
 - `by_template_previewed_at` returns templates ordered by the date they were previewed, from most newest to oldest

+### Controllers

+If you want to have specific actions on your controllers to preview and publish, do the following:

+    class PageTemplateController < ApplicationController
+      choosable_templates
+    end

+That gives you the following actions:

+- PUT #preview_template
+- PUT #publish_template

+Remember, to get this to work you still have to add the route:

+    resources :page_templates do
+      member do
+        put :preview_template
+        put :publish_template
+      end
+    end

 ## Running Specs